Daily Mail: Criticism

-Homophobia accusations

-After High Court judges ruled in 2016 that parliamentary approval must be sought for activation of Article 50, the leading headline on the Mails front page read "Enemies of the People".
-The paper's front page and other coverage drew much criticism from the legal world, as well as from high-ranking politicians.
-On its website, the Mail described one of the judges as "openly gay."
-Critics accused the Mail of unnecessarily highlighting the judge's sexual orientation due to anti-gay motives.
-The Mail later removed the description.
-One law professor commented: "I have never seen this kind of invective against judges, either here or abroad, in the national media."

-Sexism accusations

-In 2014, after Emma Watson spoke at the launch of the United Nations HeForShe campaign, the Mail was criticised for focusing its coverage on Watson's dress and appearance, rather than the content of her speech, in which Watson complained how media had sexualised her in their coverage from when she was 14.
-The Mail was much criticised for running the front-page headline "Never mind Brexit, who won legs-it", accompanying a photograph of Theresa May meeting with Nicola Sturgeon in March 2017, running more than a page of coverage on the two leaders' appearance.
-Jeremy Corbyn, the Leader of the Labour Party, tweeted "It's 2017.
-This sexism must be consigned to history.
-Shame on the Daily Mail."
-The International Business Times quoted an unnamed Daily Mail staff member describing the headline as "moronic", and out of touch with the Daily Mails largely female readership.

 Paying for footage under investigation

 In 2015, following the November 2015 Paris attacks, the French police viewed the footage of the attacks from the CCTV system of La Casa Nostra.
 After making a copy on a USB flash drive, the police ordered a technician from the CCTV company that installed the system to encrypt the footage, saying 'this now falls under the confidentiality of the investigation, it must remain here'.
 Freelance journalist Djaffer Ait Aoudia told The Guardian that he secretly filmed a Daily Mail representative negotiating with the owner to sell the CCTV footage of the attacks.
 The café owner agreed to supply the footage for €50,000 and asked an IT technician to make the footage accessible again.
 The Daily Mail responded: "There is nothing controversial about the Mail's acquisition of this video, a copy of which the police already had in their possession."
 The Guardian also, briefly, embedded the footage on their own website before removing it.